hophihung/Adopet/STRIPE_SETUP.md

 ## 📱 Testing Flow

 1. Sign up / Login to app
-2. Select "Seller" role
+2. Navigate to subscription screen
-3. Choose a paid subscription plan
+3. Choose a paid subscription plan (Premium ₫99,000 or Pro ₫149,000)
-4. Click "Continue"
+4. Click "Chọn gói" button
-5. Payment sheet will open
+5. Stripe Payment Sheet will open
 6. Enter test card: `4242 4242 4242 4242`
+7. Enter any future expiry date and CVC
-7. Complete payment
+8. Complete payment
-8. Webhook will update subscription status
+9. Webhook will automatically:
+   - Update `subscription_payments` status to 'succeeded'
+   - Create/update subscription in `subscriptions` table
+   - Activate subscription for user
+10. User will be redirected to main app

 ## 🔒 Production Checklist